 When about 30 percent of the sun became visible, things looked more normal, and the sun looked bright again.

 We stayed until the sun was fully exposed and then joined the crowds on our way home.
-Again, traffic moved steadily, just as it did on our way to Perryville–but at 2-7 mph for three hours.
+Again, traffic moved steadily, just as it did on our way to Perryville–but at only 2-7 mph for three hours.
 We were excited to move forward at 10 mph for an occasional quarter mile before braking again.
 After three hours of this, we saw a gas station right beside I-55 and decided to stop.
 It took 15-20 minutes to drive down the exit ramp and cross I-55–about one-quarter mile.
 There were at least 100+ cars at the gas station and the bathroom line reached the convenience store door with people constantly arriving.
 This is about half of the gas station parking lot.
 You can see the backed-up traffic on the road in the right center of the picture.
 All four directions of this intersection were backed up like that.
 (Photo credit to Kari for this picture.)

 We opened our ice chests and had a snack to fortify ourselves for the rest of our drive, then spent another 15-20 minutes getting back onto I-55.
 After another hour of slow, but steady, progress–we’d covered 50 miles in 4 hours!–we reached Festus, where I-55 adds a third lane (St. Louis metro area) and were finally able to travel near the speed limit for our last hour home, arriving at about 8:30 p.m.
 Kathy and Annette live about 3 hours beyond us, but encountered an accident that halted traffic on I-70, so they didn’t get home until 12:30 a.m.